 Shellfish that are rich in selenium (lobsters, crabs, oysters, and clams help the body’s naturally produced white blood cells to produce cytokines, a protein that helps remove the flu virus from the body.
 Fish that are high in omega-3 fats (mackerel, salmon, and herring) on the other hand, help reduce inflammation in the body which in turn helps protect the lungs from colds.

-One of the most helpful tips to staying healthy during cold and flu season is to simply avoid close contact with other people, especially those who might be showing signs of illness.
-If you live with the person who is sick there are extra precautions that you should take to kept keep yourself healthy.
+One of the most helpful tips for staying healthy during cold and flu season is to simply avoid close contact with other people, especially those who might be showing signs of illness.
+If you live with the person who is sick there are extra precautions that you should take to keep yourself healthy.

-Open A Window in a common area so that the air has a change to circulate and increase movement.
+Open A Window in a common area so that the air has a chance to circulate and increase movement.
 It will decrease the chance of you catching the virus.
 Be sure not to leave the window open for too long, or around anyone who is already sick, as it could worsen their condition.

 Get Your Sleep even if that means wearing ear plugs so that you don’t hear the other person/people in your house coughing away at night.
 You staying awake will help no one, but it will weaken your immune system, making you more susceptible to the virus.